Potato salad – it’s a classic dish, isn’t it?

 And now we have our own dish that we’re happy with.

-We tend to use our Turkish potato salad to add to our meze table so we’ve got it in our category for meze recipes on the blog.
-But, in Turkey, many people also have potato salad as part of the Turkish breakfast table.
+We tend to use our Turkish potato salad as an addition to our meze table.
+So we’ve got it in our category for meze recipes on the blog.

 You really can’t beat a good potato salad at breakfast time.
-But, when we first saw it, we remember thinking it was odd, until we tried it.
+But, when we first saw it, we remember thinking it was odd…

-We were so happy to see it…especially when most of the other guests on the boat looked at it with confusion and left it well alone.
+We were so happy to see it…especially when most of the other guests on the boat looked at it with confusion.

-Potatoes with breakfast?
 Obviously not for them…and, obviously, more for us!

-Potato salad is always a dish we make after we’ve been to any of the local Fethiye markets and spot a huge pile of baby new potatoes.
-We just can’t walk past them, for some reason, as they call out, “Buy me, buy me!”
+Potato salad is a dish we always make after we’ve been to any of the local Fethiye markets and spot a huge pile of baby new potatoes.

-Whilst we usually struggle to find potatoes big enough for our old faithful baked potato recipe at this pazar, baby new potatoes abound…sometimes.
+Whilst we usually struggle to find potatoes big enough for our old faithful baked potato recipe at this pazar, baby potatoes abound…sometimes.

-(We like the village market because you’re never quite sure what you’re going to get.)
+(We like the village market because you’re never quite sure what you’re going to get).

 Our Turkish Potato Salad Recipe